Charles Fortune: Broadcasting career

 Tony Lewis said of sharing a commentary box with Fortune on a visit to South Africa in 1987, "he let the odd ball pass by without mention, but there were three winners – the game of cricket, which he never compromised, the English language, which he adorned, and me, lucky to share a workplace with an educated mind and a master of words".

-Speaking at a dinner held at the Melbourne Cricket Ground during the South African tour of Australia in 1963–64, he explained why he mentioned seagulls and other extraneous matters while commentating.
+Speaking at a dinner held at the Melbourne Cricket Ground during the South African tour of Australia in 1963–64, Fortune explained why he mentioned seagulls and other extraneous matters while commentating.
 "Others could give a minute-by-minute score, he said, but he felt that it was up to him to try to tempt housewives to listen to cricket so that they could pass on their enthusiasm to their sons."
+He later said he broadcast during the early part of the day as if he were speaking to his wife, and later in the day as if he were speaking to his friends "who were coming home from work or the pub".

 Fortune was the first person in the media to measure a batsman's progress in terms of balls faced rather than minutes at the crease.
 He and his scorer, John Landau, instituted this method when he broadcast the Tests during the 1956–57 England tour of South Africa.
 It is now standard practice.

 Fortune was secretary of the South African Cricket Association (later the South African Cricket Union) for 12 years in the 1970s and 1980s.

-He died in Johannesburg in November 1994, survived by his wife Daphne (nee Walford) and their daughter.
+In his later years Fortune and his wife Daphne (nee Walford) lived in a retirement village in the Johannesburg suburb of Rosebank.
+He died in Johannesburg in November 1994, survived by Daphne and their daughter.